 If you are concerned about the care or service you are receiving, you have the right to raise your concern or complaint without it affecting your care and services.
 You are encouraged to raise the issue with your aged care home in the first instance as it may be something that can be easily resolved.

 Your aged care home can tell you how to make a complaint through their internal complaints handling process.
-If the complaint can't be resolved by the service provider, or you don't feel comfortable raising your concern with them, you can raise your concern with the Aged Care Complaints Commissioner.
+If the complaint can't be resolved by the service provider, or you don't feel comfortable raising your concern with them, you can raise your concern with the Aged Care Quality and Safety Commission.

 Your aged care home will organise social and other activities for you to be involved in.
 Activities might be organised between the residents, or involve people from the community.
 Your aged care home should also help you attend social activities outside the home.
 The Community Visitors Scheme (CVS) can provide opportunities for social contact for people who don't have regular contact with family or friends.
 If you are a veteran or war widow/er, you may be able to invite representatives from ex-service organisations (ESOs) to visit you.

 Read more about social activities in an aged care home.

 Managing your money and affairs

 It is your decision who manages your money.
 All aged care homes are required to have a staff member who can help you make any financial arrangements you need.

 Some homes also offer services such as direct debit so you can pay your bills automatically, either from your bank account or by credit card.
 In some cases, you might be able to have your pension directed to the aged care home so that your fees and other costs, such as chemist bills, can be deducted.